 At our School, you do not register for the attendance at either Lecture or Tutorial, but for the participation in the exam itself.
 Registration for the regular economics and business courses will take place after the start of courses, so you do not need to worry about it beforehand.

 >> Seminars and Business Skills:

 The registration/ application procedures for seminars and some business skills courses differ widely as only a limited number of students is accepted to participate: You will have to register/ apply before the start of the semester directly at the Chair's website.
+Moreover, a registration at the examination office (see above, via e-mail) is always necessary.
 Business Skills Courses are listed here.
-Open for the process are the following courses:

 Transcript of Records

 Please note: No Transcript of Records (ToR) will be sent to your home university automatically.
 Results will be published until the end of March at the latest.
 However, the usual correction period is 6 weeks.